web-stories/impress.js/README.md

 ### TL;DR;

-Currently impress.js works fine in latest Chrome/Chromium browser, Safari 5.1 and Firefox 10.
+Currently impress.js works fine for [evergreen](http://eisenbergeffect.bluespire.com/evergreen-browsers/) browsers.
-With addition of some HTML5 polyfills (see below for details) it should work in Internet Explorer 10 (currently available as Developers Preview).
 It doesn't work in Opera, as it doesn't support CSS 3D transforms.

 As a presentation tool it was not developed with mobile browsers in mind, but some tablets are good